Estimation of Camera Response Function using Prediction Consistency and Gradual Refinement with an Extension to Deep Learning: Introduction

-To address the problem of single-image CRF estimation, we introduce a non-deep-learning method based on the ideas of prediction consistency and gradual refinement.
+To address the problem of single-image CRF estimation for general real images, we introduce a non-deep-learning method (published as~\cite{sharma2020single}) based on the ideas of prediction consistency and gradual refinement.
 First, unlike the existing methods, our method relies more on patches that provide more consistent CRF predictions.
-This is based on the idea that if a patch provides more consistent CRF predictions, it is likely to be less affected by noise or any inferior colour combinations, and hence, can be more reliable to estimate the CRF.
-We put more weight on more reliable patches, which renders more robust and accurate CRF estimation.
+If a patch provides more consistent CRF predictions, it is likely to be less affected by noise or any inferior colour combinations, and hence, can be more reliable to estimate the CRF.
+We put more weight on more reliable patches, which renders more accurate CRF estimation.
+Second, unlike the existing methods, our method employs a gradual refinement scheme.
+The problem of finding the CRF is equivalent to optimizing the coefficients of the CRF model (e.g.,~\cite{grossberg2004modeling,shi2010self,lee2012radiometric,ng2007using}).
+A model with more coefficients is more accurate, but is also more prone to overfit to noise.
+Therefore, to gain robustness to noise, our method optimises a simple model first (i.e., one coefficient), and then optimises a more complex model that improves our CRF result.
+During the refinement, the CRF result in the current stage is constrained to remain near the CRF result obtained in the previous stage.
+Figs.~\ref{figure_trailer} and \ref{figure_trailer2} show our method's better performance for both daytime and nighttime real images.